 Fischer had claimed over 100 years ago that foreign bodies in the brain, possibly fungi, provoked inflammation, and amyloid plaques were a cause of AD.
 Now over a 100 years later, his theory is being validated by modern science.

-Itis well known today that Alzheimer’s disease affects the brain and causes problems with memory, thinking, behavior, emotions, and even speech patterns.
+Itis well known today that Alzheimer’s disease effects the brain and causes problems with memory, thinking, behavior, emotions, and even speech patterns.
 The most common early symptom of Alzheimer’s is difficulty remembering newly learned information because Alzheimer’s changes typically begin in the part of the brain that affects learning.
 In addition, some of the key changes in the brain of AD patients are:

 - Brain shrinkage (atrophy)